Yesterday I checked another big life event off the list.

 Something that you hear about other people doing but don’t really think about doing yourself until you are in the middle of it.

-No, I took I crossed off all the items on my daughter’s college shopping list.
+No, I crossed off all the items on my daughter’s college shopping list.

-You know, the anticipated trip to Bed Bath & Beyond and Target to get all the cute dorm room things that will never actually fit in her new room and/or things that will never be seen under all the piles of crap that will litter the floor by mid-September.
+You know, the anticipated trip to Target to get all the cute dorm room things that will never actually fit in her new room and/or things that will never be seen under all the piles of crap that will litter the floor by mid-September.

 And while it was an exciting and fun day, it didn’t come without a few lessons.

 Since I know some of you have your own college shopping list to tackle either in the coming weeks or years, I wanted to share a few of them with you.

 If you want to thank me, send cash.

 I’ll need it now to pay her tuition.